 In the finale, “Fall,” Lorelai is suffering on the trail.
 After a rough few days, she contacts her mother and tells a heartwarming story about her and her father.
 She makes up with her mother and goes back to Stars Hollow after having a moment of clarity about her relationship with Luke.
 Luke panics, thinking they have broken up after all they have been through but ends up with fans (and Emily’s) long-awaited happening of a Luke and Lorelai wedding.
 Rory finally cuts ties with Logan after having an affair for years and dumps their relationship.
 Lorelai lets her know she approves her book idea and gives her the go-ahead.
 Emily decides to put her old life behind her.
 “This whole thing is dead to me anyhow,” she snaps at her former friends.
 “It died to me with Richard.”
 Emily sells her estate, moves to her summer house in Nantucket, and gets a job as a tour guide at a local museum.
 The final episode wraps up with a causal bombshell of Rory announcing her pregnancy with Lorelai without telling her father.
 ‘Fall” was the winner of the revival, with beautiful cinematography and emotional moments.
 Fans had questions wrapped up that have been asked for years, like a Luke and Lorelai wedding and where Rory’s career will go from here.
 Written and directed by Amy Sherman-Palladino, this episode nostalgia the original series and was an excellent wrap-up to the revival.

-These four mini-movies did an excellent job capturing the original show’s essence and gave fans comfort after nine years of being off the air.
+Gilmore Girls: A Year In The Life did an excellent job capturing the original show’s essence and gave fans comfort after nine years of being off the air.
 The revival (excluding “Summer”) was beautifully filmed, resembling the original format by being filmed digitally instead of in the film.
 The mini-series deserves a 4.5 out of 5-star rating to get new and old fans excited about the latest episodes and bonding mothers and daughters alike, just like Lorelai and Rory.